What happens during Christmas in the Netherlands? A guide to the winter holidays

 Dutch children look forward to Pakjesavond in the Netherlands!
 Image: Depositphotos

 Families gather to celebrate and eat spice cookies, hot chocolate, tea, and open presents.
-Some families also dedicate Sinterklaas poems to each other, making jokes about each other’s qualities.
+Some families also dedicate Sinterklaas poems to each other, making (harmless) jokes about one another’s qualities.

 Christmas decorations in the Netherlands